Learning Safely Without Knowing the World:COMPASS-Hedge: Introduction

-\paragraph{1.
+\textbf{Technical Innovation.} The design of \textsc{COMPASS-Hedge} introduces a novel ``safe-to-aggressive'' transition mechanism that avoids the pitfalls of fixed-parameter safety.
+Our approach rests on three fundamental pillars: \paragraph{1.
 Autonomous Aggression via Geometric Scaling.} The core challenge in Best-of-Three-Worlds learning is calibrating the learner’s \emph{aggression}—the degree to which it deviates from the baseline policy $\mu^c$ to exploit potential suboptimality gaps.
 While existing phased-aggression frameworks require a predefined regret budget \citep{even2008regret, MullerEtAl2025}, \textsc{COMPASS-Hedge} employs an online geometric estimation scheme.
 We maintain a dynamic estimator of the pseudo-regret and double it only when the cumulative observed loss exceeds the current threshold\footnote{Thus, our scheme bypasses the impossibility result of \citet{besson2018doubling}, which rules out horizon-free logarithmic guarantees for the \emph{oblivious} doubling trick.
 In contrast, our regret-scaled, data-dependent mechanism avoids any fixed geometric schedule and thus preserves logarithmic bounds.}.
 This induces a self-correcting feedback loop: in benign environments, the learner remains conservative and safe; in adversarial settings, it automatically scales its learning rate to recover $O(\sqrt{T})$ adversarial robustness without manual tuning, a technique that may be of independent interest for other adaptive online learning problems where the scale of the regret is not known a priori. \paragraph{2.
 Bridging the Expected\textendash Pseudo Regret Gap.} A major theoretical hurdle in using empirical observations to drive the aforementioned estimation scheme is the discrepancy between $i)$ the \emph{ expected adversarial regret} (the theoretical objective), $ii)$ the \emph{ observed regret} (the quantity available to the algorithm), and $iii)$ the \emph{ pseudo-regret} (the quantity appearing in safety guarantees).
-We rigorously control this discrepancy, denoted by $\Delta_{\mathrm{reg}}$, providing a unified treatment across environments: { } Leveraging modern concentration inequalities together with the structural result of \citet{anderson2022expected}, we show that $\Delta_{\mathrm{reg}} = o(1)$ in stochastic regimes with a unique optimal expert, while $\Delta_{\mathrm{reg}} = O(\sqrt{T})$ under adversarial losses.
+We rigorously control this discrepancy, denoted by $\Delta_{\mathrm{gap}}$, providing a unified treatment across environments: { }Leveraging concentration inequalities, we show that $\Delta_{\mathrm{gap}} (T) = O(\frac{\log A}{\Delta})$ in stochastic regimes with a unique optimal expert, while $\Delta_{\mathrm{gap}} (T) = O(\sqrt{T})$ under adversarial losses.